See answer

 Atopic Perianal Dermatitis

-The second type of perianal eczema is atopic dermatitis (also called eczema).
+The second type of perianal eczema is atopic dermatitis (the most common subtype of eczema).
 Atopic dermatitis can occur anywhere on the body, and it might affect the skin on the buttocks.

-In this scenario, the skin’s protective barrier might not work well due to too many internal proteins or problems with the structure of these proteins.
-Genetic and environmental factors may increase the risk and severity of atopic perianal eczema, such as having a family history of atopic dermatitis and food allergies.
+In this scenario, the skin’s protective barrier doesn’t work well.
+This is because reduced levels of proteins in the skin barrier limit its ability to protect itself.
+Irritants and allergens can then cause irritation due to the weakened skin barrier.
+Genetic and environmental factors may increase the risk and severity of atopic perianal eczema, such as having a family history of atopic dermatitis or food allergies.

 Perianal Allergic Contact Dermatitis

-The last type of perianal eczema is allergic contact dermatitis.
-As with atopic dermatitis, allergic contact dermatitis can happen on the skin on other parts of the body, but it’s called perianal allergic contact dermatitis when it affects the buttocks.
+Another type of perianal eczema is allergic contact dermatitis.
+As with atopic dermatitis, allergic contact dermatitis can happen on the skin on other parts of the body.
+It’s called perianal allergic contact dermatitis when it affects the buttocks.

-This type of eczema happens when your skin undergoes an allergic reaction to an irritating product or material.
-Ingredients from various products like soaps, lotions, toilet paper, or hygiene sprays may cause this skin reaction, usually within 48 hours.
+This type of eczema happens when your skin has an allergic reaction to an irritating product or material.
+Ingredients from various products like soaps, lotions, toilet paper, wet wipes, or hygiene sprays may cause this skin reaction, usually within 48 hours.

 What Does Eczema on the Buttocks Look and Feel Like?

 Like any eczema flare, symptoms depend on the type of eczema on the buttocks.
-Common symptoms of eczema on the buttocks can include redness, itching, dryness, and small, raised bumps or patches.
+Common symptoms of eczema on the buttocks can include skin discoloration, itching, dryness, and small, raised bumps or patches.
 In more severe cases, the skin might become cracked, swollen, and even painful.

 Irritant-Toxic Perianal Dermatitis

 Irritant-toxic perianal dermatitis is the most common type of perianal dermatitis.
 It’s also the most likely to be asymptomatic (without symptoms).
-When there are symptoms, there’s usually redness and inflammation on the buttocks and potentially around the inner and upper thighs.
+When there are symptoms, it’s usually a red or purple rash with inflammation on the buttocks and potentially around the inner and upper thighs.

 Irritant-toxic perianal dermatitis is the most common type of eczema to affect the buttocks.
-Symptoms include red patches and blisters on the skin of the buttocks.
+Symptoms include discolored patches and blisters on the skin of the buttocks.
 (CC BY-NC-ND 3.0 NZ/DermNet)

 Atopic Perianal Dermatitis

-This type of perianal eczema also causes skin redness that often spreads to the scrotum or the inner folds of the vagina.
-People may also experience anal fissures and scratch mark scars.
-Over time, the skin may become thick with a leathery texture.
+This type of perianal eczema also causes skin discoloration that often spreads to the scrotum or the inner folds of the vagina.
+People may also experience fissures (small tears in the skin) and scratch-mark scars.
+Over time, skin may become thick with a leathery texture.

 Perianal Allergic Contact Dermatitis

-Perianal allergic contact dermatitis is the least likely of the three to occur.
-In this type, there will be splotches of red patches on the buttocks where the skin was exposed to the allergen.
+Perianal allergic contact dermatitis causes splotches of discolored patches on the buttocks where the skin was exposed to an allergen.

 Symptoms can flare up without warning.
 A member of MyEczemaTeam described days when they would unexpectedly wake up to bumpy and itchy patches of skin on their buttocks.

-Perianal allergic contact dermatitis can cause red or brown patches and bumps on the skin on the buttocks.
+Allergic contact dermatitis can cause red or brown patches and bumps on the skin.
 (CC BY-NC-ND 3.0 NZ/DermNet)

 People with eczema rashes on their buttocks have said that it’s one area that’s hard to ignore.
 “I wish there was a cure.
 My butt cheeks feel tight, dry, itchy, and burning, which makes sitting uncomfortable,” describes a MyEczemaTeam member.

-If you notice symptoms like dry skin and itching on your buttocks, make an appointment with a dermatologist.
+If you notice symptoms like dry skin and itching on your buttocks, make an appointment with a dermatologist (a doctor who specializes in treating the skin).
 They can help you understand whether it’s eczema or a different skin condition.
-Depending on the cause of your symptoms, treatments like topical medications may be able to help.
+Depending on the cause of your symptoms, topical treatments (medications applied directly to the skin) may help.

 Sometimes, the discomfort of eczema on the buttocks can be eased by making certain lifestyle changes.
 One MyEczemaTeam member, for example, discovered with the help of a specialist that their perianal eczema flare-ups always coincided with their menstrual cycle.

-While there’s no way to completely prevent eczema on your rear end, there are several management techniques to help minimize the pain and discomfort.
+There’s no way to completely prevent eczema on your rear end.
+But here are some steps you can take to help minimize your pain and discomfort.

-1. Use Gentle Products To Clean Your Rear
+1. Use Gentle Products To Clean Your Buttocks

-There’s research looking into treating eczema rashes, but not many have focused specifically on eczema on the buttocks.
+There’s research on treating eczema rashes, but not much has focused specifically on eczema on the buttocks.
 One science-backed treatment for anal eczema is similar to eczema management in general — adjusting your bathroom habits.
 The main focus is to use gentle, fragrance-free alternatives for your soaps and cleansers.

 You may also want to consider taking baths instead of showers.
-MyEczemaTeam members discuss using a variety of gentle soaps like goat milk soap, Dove soap for sensitive skin, and oatmeal bar soaps.
-As always, check in with your dermatologist, who may have their own soap recommendations for your unique skin situation.
+Several MyEczemaTeam members have discussed using a variety of gentle soaps like goat milk soap, Dove soap for sensitive skin, and oatmeal bar soaps.
+As always, it’s important to check in with your dermatologist.
+They may have their own soap recommendations for your unique skin situation.

 2. Avoid Rubbing Your Skin When Wiping or Cleaning the Area